oldfrenchtexts/randomtexts/README.md

 I'm going to put some old French texts up in transcription and translation.

-I think it will be fun
+I think it will be fun... maybe?

 ## This will soon be links to the various texts I prepare.